-So if you’re looking to bring the outdoor in this spring, but are feeling nervous about the prospect of plant parenthood (the responsibility is not to be underestimated!) check out our list of hardy, low maintenance plants that are guaranteed to brighten up your home…
+If you’re looking to create a zen oasis within your four walls, but are feeling nervous about the prospect of plant parenthood (not to be underestimated!) check out our list of, easy, low maintenance indoor house plants that are guaranteed to breathe new life into your home:

-The snake plant, which is also cheekily referred to as “mother-in-law’s tongue”, has been described as almost unkillable and thrives in most light conditions.
-Perfect for brightening up slightly darker rooms and easy propagation are some of the many benefits that make this hardy houseplant is a popular choice loved by many.
+The snake plant (pictured left), also known as “mother-in-law’s tongue”, has been described as an almost unkillable plant and thrives in most light conditions.
+Brightening up slightly darker rooms and easy propagation are some of the many benefits that make this hardy houseplant is a popular choice for many.

-Also known as a Swiss cheese plant, the mini Monstera is instantly recognisable with its luscious heart-shaped leaves.
-It prefers moist environments so the bathroom makes a pretty ideal home for these!
-They also tend to get a bit wild from time to time so will need trimming back or repotting if it outgrows its surroundings.
+Also known as a Swiss cheese plant, the mini Monstera (pictured right) is instantly recognisable with its luscious heart-shaped leaves.
+This houseplant prefers moist environments so the bathroom makes a pretty ideal home for these.
+They also tend to get a bit wild so will need trimming back or repotting if it outgrows its surroundings.

-Don’t be fooled by the slightly sinister name – devil’s ivy (or Epipremnum aureum) is a low-maintenance dream.
+Don’t be fooled by the slightly sinister name – devil’s ivy (or Epipremnum aureum, pictured left) is a low-maintenance houseplant of dreams.
 This one isn’t fussy about light conditions and caring for devil’s ivy goes as far as watering when the soil is dry.
-Perfect for newbie plant owners who are looking for an easy-peasy plant.
+Easy-peasy right?

-Who doesn’t love a palm?
-Transporting us to tropical climates, kentia palms are great for bringing a little sunshine into our homes.
-This one likes medium light, so keep it in a nice bright spot but out of direct sunlight.
+Transporting us to tropical climates, kentia palms (right) are great for bringing a little sunshine into our homes.
+This houseplant likes medium light, so keep it in a nice bright spot but out of direct sunlight.

-Fun fact: the sap from rubber plants, which contains latex, was originally used to make actual rubber back in the day.
-It also boasts thick, glossy leaves that look beautiful in any room.
+This tropical tree on the left boasts thick, glossy leaves that look beautiful in any room.
 When it comes to rubber plant care, this gorgeous houseplant likes medium light and will benefit from a regular spray with a mister.

-Unfortunately the name has nothing to do with “money growing on trees”, but instead, refers to the shape of this plant’s leaves which look like flat, round coins.
-This one is ideal for those constantly on the go and busy city dwellers, as it prefers medium light and only needs to be watered when the soil is completely dry.
+Unfortunately, the name has nothing to do with “money growing on trees”, but it does bring good luck!
+This plant (pictured right), identifiable by its round coin-like leaves, is ideal for those constantly on the go, as it prefers medium light and only needs to be watered when the soil is completely dry.

-Despite its commonly used name, this is not technically a palm but as you can see (left) it does come with its own ponytail of leaves!
-You’re sure to instantly fall for its kooky character and what’s more it survives well in warmer climates (including centrally heated rooms) which makes it an all-round winner.
+Despite its commonly used name, this is not technically a palm but as you can see (left) it does come with its own ponytail of leaves – cute.
+This houseplant survives well in warmer climates (including centrally heated rooms) which makes it an all-round winner.
 Ponytail loves its dry soil so plan your watering schedule once every two weeks!

-Also known as Epiphyllum anguliger, this one is probably the coolest looking of the lot with its jagged stems and wiggle edges.
-You’ll need a bright room for this one but it only needs to be watered very lightly.
-Once mature, it produces beautiful white flowers too!
+Also known as the zig zag cactus (left), this plant is probably the coolest looking of the lot with its jagged stems and wiggly edges.
+You’ll need a bright room for this plant, but it only needs to be watered very lightly.
+Once mature, it produces beautiful white flowers too.

-If you’re looking for a shade-loving plant then the peace lily is the one for you.
-It thrives in partial shade and also likes a bit of humidity.
-It only needs a light watering and is good at coming back to life, even if you forget to water it.
-It sure is a survivor!
+If you’re looking for a shade-loving plant then the peace lily (right) is the one for you.
+This houseplant thrives in partial shade and also likes a bit of humidity.
+It only needs light watering and is good at coming back to life, even if you forget to water it.
+It’s a survivor.

-Once you’ve chosen which of these guys you’re going to bring new life into your home, take advice from East London florists and plant-whisperers Grace & Thorn to keep them looking their best:
+Take advice from East London florists and plant-whisperers Grace & Thorn to keep your houseplants looking their very best:

-If you notice something is nibbling at your plants, or a sticky substance starts to appear on stems and the back of leaves, you may have got yourself a pest.
-A spray mixture of water and vinegar (at about a 5:1 ratio) is a good way to keep these in check!
+If you notice something is nibbling at your plants, or a sticky substance starts to appear on stems and the back of leaves, you may have got yourself a plant pest.
+A spray mixture of water and vinegar (at about a 5:1 ratio) is a good way to keep these pests in check.

-If you repot and give the plant a bit more room then it will grow bigger, otherwise you’re restricting growth.
-We also recommends repotting plant with new soil after purchase as it is highly likely that it will need refreshing – soil is plant food, so get a little bag and, every spring, go round and put some topsoil on top of your plants.
+If you repot and give the plant a bit more room then it will grow bigger, otherwise, you’re restricting growth.
+We also recommend repotting your house plant with new soil after purchase as it is highly likely that it will need refreshing – soil is plant food, so get a little bag and, every spring, go round and put some topsoil on top of your house plants.